SoftwareAG/c8y-docs/content/edge/backup-and-restore-bundle/backup_restore_esxi.md

 ### Creating a backup in VMware ESXi

-1. Shutdown the Edge appliance in the ESXi console.
+1. Shut down the Edge appliance in the ESXi console.

 2. Select the Edge appliance and click **Actions** > **Export**.